This guide covers the most popular types of lentils and beans used in Indian cooking, including Kala Chana, Mung Dal, and more!

-There are many different types of dals used in traditional Indian dishes.
+There are many different types of lentils and beans used in traditional Indian dishes.
 There’s red, black, green, yellow, white… the list goes on and on!
 Let’s take a look at some of these colorful and tasty lentils used in everyday Indian cuisine.

-One of the most common dal types is the red lentil!
+What is Masoor Dal?
+One of the most common types of lentils is Masoor Dal!
 You can use whole red lentils or split red lentils for a protein-packed addition to your cooking.
 They’re best known for their short cooking time and their mild, subtly sweet flavor they bring to your plate.
 They’re used in aromatic curries, rich soups, hearty salads, and many rice dishes.
 You can also use them in dips or sauté them up for a quick and healthy snack!

 Unlike most other beans, you don’t have to soak red lentils prior to cooking.
 Whole lentils typically take 15-20 minutes to cook, but split red lentils only take around 5-7 minutes.
 So easy!
 A trick of the trade is to salt your lentils after they’re cooked to avoid creating a tough exterior.